-In addition to the Modern Ink series of publications, the Mozhai Foundation sponsors exhibitions, project support, and grants.
+In addition to the Modern Ink series of publications, the Mozhai Foundation sponsors exhibitions, symposia, project support, and grants.

 In pursuit of our mission goal of advancing scholarship in the study of Chinese artistic heritage, the Mozhai Foundation seeks to support institutions with Chinese art programs while providing enrichment opportunities for the next generation of Chinese art specialists.
 One way we do this is in the area of museum curatorial support.